theakhileshg/akhilesh-g6/README.md

 ## :octocat: I'm AKHILESH

-A second year student pursuing a BTech in Computer Science Engineering at College of Engineering Munnar, Kerala.
+A student pursuing a BTech in Computer Science Engineering at College of Engineering Munnar, Kerala.

 ## :octocat: OPEN TO WORK